 Read on to learn all about these different kinds of filters.

-I will share some tips on how to use them in the field, present a few useful accessories alongside them, and, when possible, I will tell you how to fake and/or improve the effects of a specific filter in post-processing.
+I will share some tips on how to use them in the field.
+Then I’ll give you a few useful accessories to use alongside them.
+Where possible, I will also tell you how to fake and/or improve the effects of a specific filter in post-processing.

 Filters come in two main different formats: